 Older adults who engage in mindfulness techniques such as meditation and Qi Gong and gratefulness practice improve their cognitive function and general mood and reduce difficult emotional states like loneliness, depression, anxiety and stress.
 Mindfulness-based practices can even help with physical challenges such as sleep problems and pain management.
 Some research even shows that mindfulness might be good for your heart, improve your immune response, and slow cell aging.

-If you can't join us at a session but would still like to see what it is all about, you can find a video recording of 18 Style Qi Gong here, an audio recording of a self-compassion meditation here, as well as video recordings of meditations here: guided diving bell meditation, love and understanding meditation, and gratitude and interbeing.
+If you can't join us at a session but would still like to see what it is all about, you can find a video recording of 18 Style Qi Gong here, an audio recording of a self-compassion meditation here, as well as video recordings of meditations here: guided diving bell meditation, love and understanding meditation, and gratitude and interbeing, and gratitude.